-Evidence of agricultural managerial ability (see Agricultural Managerial Ability section) (Only one (1) form of evidence required with application.
-Must be accompanied by description in application) Educational Transcripts Diplomas Certificates of Completion Certified letter of reference from former or current employer Agriculture certifications/permits/licenses Bonafide Farmer USDA Agricultural taxes Production or sales records Cropshare/rental/lease agreements Other documentation may be provided on a case by case basis. (to be attached to/uploaded with application) ownership, or purchase agreement for any property planned to be part of business operation (Only one (1) form of evidence required with application) Lease agreement Ownership agreement or deed Purchase agreement (for spaces that are part of future production or expansion mentioned in application) For fishing operations: boat registration and/or fishing statistics Proof of at least fifty-one percent (51%) production or services locally produced or consumed.
-Most recent Puerto Rico Tax return for the latest tax return year in place at the time of eligibility review. (to be attached to/uploaded with application) Application eligible use of funds Completed use of funds to accompany application for award determination.
+description in the application) Documentation of lease, Production or sales records Cropshare/rental/lease agreements Other documentation may be provided on a case-by-case basis. (to be attached to/uploaded with the application) ownership, or purchase agreement for any property planned to be part of business operation (Only one (1) form of evidence required with application) Lease agreement Ownership agreement or deed Purchase agreement (for spaces that are part of future production or expansion mentioned in the application) For fishing operations: boat registration and/or fishing statistics Proof of at least fifty-one percent (51%) production or services locally produced or consumed.
+Most recent Puerto Rico Tax return for the latest tax return year in place at the time of eligibility review.
+Information provided through the applicant's business outlook/plan) (to be attached to/uploaded with the application) Application eligible use of funds forms Completed use of funds to accompany the application for award determination.
 Provide three (3) quotes for each eligible cost, as detailed in these guidelines.
 As an exception, two (2) quotes will be accepted for highly specialized equipment or service.
-If the aggregated dollar amount to acquire good or services is less than \$10,000, the Applicant may provide only one (1) quote if the price is considered to be reasonable.25 (to be attached to/uploaded with application) DOB Tax ID and any other award documentation.
+If the aggregated dollar amount to acquire goods or services is less than \$10,000, the Applicant may provide only one (1) quote if the price is considered to be reasonable. (to be attached to/uploaded with the application) DOB Tax ID and any other award documentation.

-6.1.10 Quotes
+6.1.6 Quotes